 (3) See the SIR Royalty Income Fund section of this document for the Royalty calculation.
 Pooled Revenue includes revenue from all restaurants included in Royalty Pooled Restaurants.
 On January 1st of each year, New Additional Restaurants are added and New Closed Restaurants are removed from Royalty Pooled Restaurants.
-Royalty obligations equal 6% of Pooled Revenue plus any Make-Whole Payments.
+Royalty obligations equal 6% of Pooled Revenue.